 Disadvantages of suburbanisation are that new infrastructure to service housing developments can be very expensive to supply and local services can be slow to arrive, leaving new residents isolated.
 Residents in new outer suburbs end up relying on the use of motor vehicles because of infrequent or unreliable public transport.
 This leads to further congestion of major roads to the CBD.
-Perth already has one of the highest rates of car ownership in the world with three-quarters of workers driving to work rather than taking public transport.
+For example, by 2031 it is expected that Melbourne roads will have to cope with an additional 3 million car trips every day.